BuiltbyViet/bamazon/README.md

 Node.js: NOTE: make sure you have brew installed before you run this.
 This runtime environment has quickly become a standard for coding back-end programs.
 Your code will run on Node throughout most of the course.
-Just run this command in your Terminal window: brew install node Type node –v in Terminal, and hit return.
+Just run this command in your Terminal window: brew install node Type 'node –v' in Terminal, and hit return.
 If Terminal returns a version number, then you’ve successfully installed Node.

 mySQL
 Follow the instructions to download the mySQL workbench.
 When the mySQL is working, you should get a server that shows a green server status.
 If the server status is off, make sure to turn on the server which varies depending on the system

 ![Alt text](/images/serverGreen.png?raw=true)

 npm